Coordinate Systems with PyProj: Precision Transformations & Pipeline Integration

 5. Production Pipeline Architecture

 Deploy PyProj in production environments by pre-warming CRS objects, caching transformation grids, and isolating network-dependent grid downloads.
-Use pyproj.set_use_global_context(True) for multi-threaded safety.
+Since pyproj 3.7, the library manages one PROJ context per thread automatically (the older set_use_global_context() call is deprecated and no longer needed).
 Implement automated CRS assertion tests in your CI pipeline to catch misconfigured spatial metadata before deployment.
-Combine with Rasterio for raster alignment and Fiona for vector I/O to build end-to-end geospatial microservices.

 import pyproj